 UK, much of Europe, and all of Australia and New Zealand provide easy moneyThe same laws apply while visiting Europe, Australia, and New Zealand as they do in the United Kingdom.

 The first few days in a new country may be a challenge, so it's always a good idea to carry some local cash on you.
 This is particularly true if you don't yet have access to an ATM.
 Your tour is bound to include local shops, marketplaces, and pubs and restaurants that do not take debit or credit cards.
+It's important to know that American Express isn't as commonly recognized as other credit cards like Visa and Mastercard.
+Keep your Visa and Mastercards separate so that you don't lose them at the same time.

 In case of an emergency, it's a good idea to have one credit card in your hostel or hotel room.